markuspeitl/static-site-gen-tools/README.md

 as detecting this automatically has many edge cases
 - what happens if the requirements change in code -> incremental compilation
 - need to go to deepest child first and recursively collect used parent properties from there, before compiling

+### TODO:

+Add options for compiling component contents with current syntax and evaluating the sub subcomponents, BEFORE passing the compiled content to the component (for example for a frame, as the frame component might not properly compile subcomponents)